 Every client wants an original logo.
-But as a designer, just how original can you be?
-With the most honest intent, we’re all subjected to a huge amount of marketing, and subliminal advertising holds a lot of sway.
+But as a designer, how original can you be?
+With the most honest intent, we’re all subjected to a huge amount of marketing, and subliminal advertising can count for a lot.

-In order to be as original as possible, many projects result in over-complicated designs, adding a new piece here, a different element there.
+In order to be as unique as the next designer, many projects result in over-complicated designs, adding a new piece here, a different element there.
 But for a logo to be effective it needs to be simple in appearance.

 Take a look at Peter’s logo on the PGI Design site (broken link removed, 2014), then compare it to Tara’s at Graphic Design Blog.
 They have their differences, but with a 90 degree rotation they look similar.

 I’m not saying they’re copies.
 Far from it.
-My question is this: If you look hard enough, will you find an almost exact match to any logo?
+But ask yourself, if you look hard enough, will you find an almost exact match to any mark?

 My old logo is very similar to the old Dosh Dosh logo (no longer online).

-I used to receive emails from readers, pointing me in the direction of Dosh Dosh due to the similarity.
+I used to receive emails pointing me in the direction of Dosh Dosh due to the similarity.
 Maki, the Dosh Dosh author, assured me his designer created an original logo.
 I believe him.
-The blog world is fairly close-knit, and it’d be foolish to think that two blogs with a few thousand readers between them could stay out of each others way.
-Maki’s smarter than that.
+The blog world is fairly small, and it’d be foolish to think that two blogs with a few thousand readers between them could stay out of each others way.
+Maki is smarter than that.

 I caught the below examples over on SonSpring, showing dubious LogoMaid designs.